Connect with us

 Born in Massachusetts and raised in Maryland, singer and songwriter Jazzo is capturing hearts, ears, and minds with her beautiful music.

-She won HITM Group’s Unsigned Hype Artist Competition 2016 with her unique vocal looping and live production skills.
-She was recently nominated for two Baltimore Crown awards: Best New Artist, and Vocalist of the Year.
+She won HITM Group’s Unsigned Hype Artist Competition 2016 with her vocal looping and live production skills.
+She also received two Baltimore Crown Award nominations: Best New Artist and Vocalist of the Year.

-Next up is her promotional tour for Cygnus – EP which was a collaboration with CYGN, super producer from Lille, France.
+Next up is her promotional tour for Cygnus – EP, a collaboration with CYGN, a super producer from Lille, France.
 She is now managed by Smitty Smith of HITM Group.
-And now Jazzo is an Unheard Voices Featured Artist of the month.
+And today, she stands as the Unheard Voices Featured Artist of the Month.

 Interview